keptn/lifecycle-toolkit/docs/docs/contribute/docs/source-file-structure.md

 The documentation builds are controlled by the [mkdocs.yml](https://github.com/keptn/lifecycle-toolkit/blob/main/mkdocs.yml) file in the root directory of the Keptn repository.
-The documentation structure is defined under the `nav` section that is roughly the second half of the file.
+The documentation structure is defined under the `nav` section.
 The following snippet illustrates how this is structured:

 ```yaml